-Find out more about how you can get beautiful, glowing, and healthy skin by creating your own DIY skincare recipes that utilize Kaffir (Makrut) lime leaves!
+Find out more about how you can get beautiful, glowing, and healthy skin by creating your own DIY skincare recipes that utilize Kaffir lime leaves!

 [*PLEASE NOTE* Any new foreign substance can be irritating to skin!
 Always try out a small amount on your forearm or neck and slowly increase the amount you use.
-Some people can experience dermatitis from the oils of Makrut Lime leaves, and as always, sunlight can cause photosensitivity with these oils on, so avoid direct sunlight exposure!]
+Some people can experience dermatitis from the oils of Kaffir Lime leaves, and as always, sunlight can cause photosensitivity with these oils on, so avoid direct sunlight exposure!]

-Kaffir lime leaves, also known as Makrut lime leaves, are the secret ingredient in many delicious Thai and Indian recipes.
+Kaffir lime leaves, also known as Kaffir lime leaves, are the secret ingredient in many delicious Thai and Indian recipes.
 This is especially true of curries, thanks to their incredible aroma and powerful citrus flavor.

 But, did you know that these leaves provide a ton of other household uses?

 In some parts of the world, the lime is also a top ingredient in health and beauty products.
 Prized for its vitamin and antioxidant benefits, this humble plant is an awesome alternative to the harsh chemicals found in many store-bought solutions.